-"...the most powerful and sensitive receiver we have ever measured..." - Julian Hirsch - Stereo Review
+"... the most powerful and sensitive receiver we have ever measured ... " - JULIAN HIRSCH - Stereo Review

-"...a stereo receiver easily worth twice the cost (or perhaps even more)..." - Audio Magazine three points on the dial).
+"...a stereo receiver easily worth twice the cost (or perhaps even more)..." - Audio Magazine

 "Great new solid-state stereo receiver kit matches the demands of the most golden of golden ears..."

-- Radio Electronics
+Radio Electronics over 100 dB (our measurement limit) ....